NodeBE4/opinion/_posts/2022-03-21-theoryofdoom.md

 Obviously your comment violates Rule 1.
 But even if it didn't, didn't you realize you posted it three different times?

+----- __194.2__ -----2022-03-25 03:37:52+08:00:

+People should absolutely have the choice of whether to wear a mask in any context, including on commercial flights.
+No one is saying otherwise.

+But there are things people fail to consider, because they don't think things through.

+Airline employees, particularly flight attendants, have been the subject of untold harassment for quite some time.
+Sometimes even rising to the level of physical violence.
+Airlines themselves have incurred tremendous costs associated with enforcing these futile mandates, whether from delayed flights or in connection with all the variously related legal liabilities.

+Those costs make it more expensive for consumers to fly, because the airlines have to pass those costs off to consumers.
+They also make the risk of air travel much higher, by substantially increasing the risk of confrontation between passengers and crew or other passengers.

+So it's not enough to just say "masks on airlines!
+Because we think they matter!"
+The whole picture has to be considered, namely in view of whether masks are redundant or futile by other measures.

+It turns out that commercial aircraft have really excellent air filtration systems.
+This is necessary, because the air you breathe on a plane is recycled after being filtered through medical-grade air purification methods that are vastly more effective than any commercially available mask.
+Air is cycled through the cabin at rates that prevent any aerosolized viral material from accumulating in the cabin, which is the primary modality of infection.

+On trains, busses or in other contexts, the same can't be said.
+But for planes, those costs are incurred without any added benefit to consumers whatsoever.